 With over 16 years of professional chamber leadership experience, Donaldson has a proven history of enhancing operations, bolstering financial stability, increasing visibility, and strengthening community and government relations.
 She has served as President and CEO for the Carpinteria Valley Chamber since June 2015.

-Donaldson holds an Associate Degree of Applied Science and has consistently continued her education, keeping abreast of current chamber trends and best practices.
+Joyce holds an Associate Degree of Applied Science and has consistently continued her education, keeping abreast of current chamber trends and best practices.
 She is a 2013 graduate of the U.S. Chamber Institute for Organization Management (IOM) and 2012 graduate of the California Western Association of Chamber Executives Academy (W.A.C.E.).
-Donaldson is a graduate of Leadership Coachella Valley, CA and a graduate of Leadership Macomb, MI.
+Joyce is a graduate of Leadership Coachella Valley, CA and a graduate of Leadership Macomb, MI.

-Donaldson is the proud Mother of two sons, Bryan and Zachary, both in the entertainment industry, and both reside with their new brides in Los Angeles.
+Joyce is the proud Mother of two sons, both successfully working in the entertainment industry in Los Angeles.
 In her spare time, she enjoys traveling, reading, tennis, puppy-sitting, and stargazing.

 We had the fortune to attend the first Culinary Crawl sponsored by the Carpinteria Valley Chamber of Commerce this past Friday.
 Two colleagues and I sampled cuisine from several restaurants, bars, chocolaterias, and bakeries we had not previously visited.
 We also enjoyed the live guitar music and art gallery exhibition at our final destination.
 I will definitely return soon to enjoy more of these fun places!

 The idea of advertising the participating business establishments on white aprons was a stroke of genius.
 As we walked the streets going from site to site on our list, we were asked by at least five people what was the celebratory event.
 We had fun explaining the idea of a Culinary Crawl to people from Pasadena, France, Germany, and other distant locales.